alirezafarid/network-simulation/README.md

 # network-simulation

-The code of each experiment along with it's generated data are in a separate folder named as the title of that experiment in negative-payoff/Experiments directory.
+The code of each experiment along with it's generated data are in a separate folder named as the title of that experiment in negative-payoff/Experiments directory.(network-simulation/Version 1/Negative-Payoff/Experiments/)

 To Run a particular Experiment: